PyAr/PyZombis/273/_sources/lectures/TWP05/TWP05_12_en.rst.txt

 f-strings
 ---------

-+ Another way to join strings is through f-strings.
++ Another way to join strings is through f-strings
-+ Everything inside curly braces {} will be replaced if it was defined previously.
-In the example .2f means two decimal places.
++ Everything inside braces {} will be replaced if previously defined.
+In the example, .2f means two decimal places.

 .. activecode:: ac_l05_12
    :nocodelens: